janhq/jan/.github/ISSUE_TEMPLATE/epic--large-feature-request-.md

 A clear and concise description of what you want to happen.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Add any other context or screenshots about the epic request here.